ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 We've learned how to purchase, secure, and configure a domain, route a domain to your Code Capsules application, and even a little bit about DNS.

 If you're interested, there is still a lot to learn about DNS.
-A fine place to start is [Amazon Web Services' page on DNS](https://aws.amazon.com/route53/what-is-dns/).
+You can start with [Amazon Web Services' page on DNS](https://aws.amazon.com/route53/what-is-dns/).

-If you'd like to know about the rest of the DNS records associated with your new domain, this [Google help page](https://support.google.com/a/answer/48090?hl=en) contains a good overview
+If you'd like to know about the rest of the DNS records associated with your new domain, this [Google help page](https://support.google.com/a/answer/48090?hl=en) contains a good overview.

 Finally, if you'd like to read more about how the HTTP protocol works, [this Mozilla Developers Network page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) is a good place to start.